-Falconry is a permitted means of taking migratory game birds in any State meeting Federal falconry standards in 50 CFR 21.29.
-These States may select an extended season for taking migratory game birds in accordance with the following:
+In accordance with 50 CFR 21.29, falconry is a permitted means of taking migratory game birds in any State except for Hawaii.
+States may select an extended season for taking migratory game birds in accordance with the following:

 Extended Seasons: For all hunting methods combined, the combined length of the extended season, regular season, and any special or experimental seasons must not exceed 107 days for any species or group of species in a geographical area.
 Each extended season may be divided into a maximum of 3 segments.